Retro (film): Plot

-Michael runs a deadly cult called "Rubber Cult" with gladiator-style games between the island's rich and the enslaved poor.
-The matches are rigged, and the losers are fed to crocodiles by Rajavel, Michael's father.
+Michael runs the deadly "Rubber Cult", with gladiator-style games between the island's rich and the enslaved poor.
+The matches are rigged, and the losers are fed to crocodiles by Michael's father Rajavel.
 Michael exposes Paari's true identity during a comedy show, shocking Rukmini, who walks away in disbelief.
 Paari accepts her decision and joins the cult.
-In his first match, Paari's brutal skill stuns the audience.
-Michael sees him as a star and throws a party to celebrate.
-There, a drunken Paari lets slip the secret location of the Gold Fish cache.
+In his first match, Paari's brutal skill leaves the audience stunned.
+Michael sees Paari as a star and throws a party to celebrate.
+There, a drunk Paari lets slip the secret location of the Gold Fish cache.
 Later, when attacked by enslaved locals, they spot his scar and realize he is the prophesied child from a local legend—one destined to return a sacred spear of Jada Muni and kill Rajavel.

 They reveal Paari's true identity: he was born to Pasupathy and Lakshmi, islanders who had twins—Paari, who was actually named Jada Muni by his biological parents, and a sister.
 Fearing Rajavel's wrath, they smuggled Paari to India.
-He was adopted by Sandhya after his protector was killed.
+Sandhya adopted him after his protector was killed.
 Now aware of his roots, Paari meets his real father, Pasupathy.
 The next day, Paari returns to the arena, fighting for the poor.
-After winning, he names Michael and Rajavel the weakest—condemning them to death.
+After winning, he names Michael and Rajavel the weakest, condemning them to death.
 Paari defeats Michael in a brutal duel but spares his life, humiliating him instead.
 Paari then storms Rajavel's estate.
-Rajavel feels insulted of going to be killed by his slaves, so he shoots himself and dies and Paari reclaims the sacred spear.
+Rajavel feels insulted at being killed by his slaves, so he shoots himself, and Paari reclaims the sacred spear.

 At Jada Muni's temple, Paari returns the spear to the astrologer and reunites with Pallavi and his twin sister.
 Rukmini, finally understanding the full truth, reconciles with Paari.
 He promises her that he has found his dhammam—his true path—and renounced violence.
-But the peace is brief.
-Thilagan, Michael, and Freddie arrive at the temple to kill them.
+However, the peace is brief, as Thilagan, Michael, and Freddie arrive at the temple to kill them.
 They are shocked to find Paari's family and the islanders aiming bazookas at them—revealed to be the long-lost Gold Fish weapons.
-Thilagan realizes Paari outwitted them all.
+Thilagan realizes that Paari outwitted them all.
 Paari calmly tells his mother to fire.
 Lakshmi, now empowered, fires a warning shot, forcing their surrender.
 The next day, the islanders rejoice in their newfound freedom as Paari and Rukmini finally marry, fulfilling both prophecy and love.